wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 library(lubridate)
 ```

-First we will load in our data
+First we will load in our data.
+This data has been downloaded from
+Aquarius using the R script which you can find ing
+`scripts/download_data_aquarius.R`.
+If you’d like to see how the data
+were downloaded.
+For today, we are skipping that step and reading in
+directly from a .csv file which was written after the Aquarius download.

 ``` r
 wq <- read.csv('./data/Lake_WQ_Timeseries.csv')
 ```

-Now, open the `wq` dataframe by clicking on it in the environment and
+Now, look at the `wq` dataframe by clicking on it in the environment and
 familiarise yourself with the columns.
+There is a lot of metadata here,
-Let’s select just a few which we
+but let’s select just a few which we want to work with, using the
-want to work with, using the `select` function
+`select` function

 ``` r
 wq <- wq %>%
   select(LocationName:Value, Parameter, Unit) # list the columns you want to keep, you can use, e.g. col1:col3 to select a range of columns
 ```

-What are the lakes which are included in this data?
+Using the `uniqui` function, let’s see what are the lakes which are
+included in this dataset?

 ``` r
 unique(wq$LocationName)